+Teaching for over 10 years at my Parkour gym in Minneapolis has lead me really analyze how we teach vaulting in our Parkour classes.
 I have been working on a theory/concept of vault flow for parkour and freerunning (think stuff like this video here).
 What I’ve been trying to do is systematically break down the vaulting technique of parkour and freerunning into it’s simplest form so I could exhaustively practice every possible way to overcome a typical vault style obstacle.
 These ideas have been constantly evolving throughout the years to include more things or become easier to understand.

 To do a speed vault; you will first jump off of your left leg, put your left hand on the obstacle as you clear it, and land on your left leg to step out.
 You could also do the same vault using your right leg to jump off, your right hand on the obstacle, and land on your right leg.
 (This is also called a “Safety Vault” or “Step Vault” if you use your leg to help you over.)
 These would both be considered speed vaults, but are very different in a movement sense and you should definitely practice both of them.

 To do a lazy vault; you will first jump off with your right leg, put your left hand on the obstacle as you clear it, and land on your left leg.
 You can also do this on the other side by jumping off with your left leg, putting your right hand on the obstacle, and landing and your right leg.
 Again, these are different movements and should both be practiced.
 Now, if we compare the Speed Vault and the Lazy Vault we can see the only difference is the leg that you first jump off of.
 Other than that, the vaults are identical from an analytical standpoint.